Tieraona Low Dog, M.D., MegaFood Chief Medical Advisor | Sept. 2020

 There are eight B vitamins — thiamine, riboflavin, niacin, folic acid, pantothenic acid, B6, biotin, and B12.
 These key nutrients are easily depleted during times of emotional, mental, and physical stress, which is why people often refer to them as “stress” vitamins.
 B vitamins are central to the Megafood B-UnStressed™ supplement, which also contains soothing and supportive herbs like ashwagandha and chamomile.*

 We are living in a uniquely stressful time, and many of us are struggling to process what’s happening around us.
 Making time for relaxation and laughter, staying connected to loved ones however possible, eating wholesome foods, and getting exercise will all go a long way to enhancing your resiliency.
-And, if you need some additional support, remember there are many natural aids available to help you.
+And, if you need some additional support, remember there are many time-tested aids available to help you.

 Learn more about products that can power your immune system.
 1 European Union herbal monograph on Valeriana officinalis L. www.ema.europa.eu/docs/en_GB/document_library/Herbal_-_Herbal_monograph/2016/04/WC500205376.pdf